About (this site)

-Greg Hendershott wrote the best damn Scheme Macro tutorial ever.
+Greg Hendershott, author of Frog, wrote the best damn Scheme Macro tutorial ever.

-Generated sites are easy to host, version control, etc.
+Generated sites are extremely cheap to host, I can version control the content.

 I used Jekyll previously, but its original author heinously mismanaged GitHub and was a petulant little asshole about his deservedly shameful exit.
 I’ll follow Julie’s advice and not associate with him or his work if I can help it.